 In order to complete the Risk Assessment, PRDOH had to first understand what hazard types exist and where those hazard types are most likely to occur within Puerto Rico's geography in the future.
-PRDOH then had to understand how those geographically based occurrences interact with the natural and human-built environment, and the population of Puerto Rico.
-The overlay of data from these components of the equation are what define our understanding of the risk.
-To determine vulnerability, three (3)
+PRDOH then had to understand how those geographically based occurrences interact with the natural and human-built environment and the population of Puerto Rico.
+The overlay of data from these components of the equation are is what defines our understanding of the risk.
+PRDOH considered three (3) indicators to determine vulnerability: critical infrastructure density, areas with high social vulnerability, and population density.